Sathishk2/Lang/README.md

 3. create restaurant name generator for cuisines with menu items using streamlit
 4. (langflow) RAG with LLM

-The tutorials are from codebasics, and freecodecamp.
+The tutorials are from codebasics, and freecodecamp